-The current study addresses this question by examining the effects of leader psychological capital on follower psychological capital and follower performance specifically within the service sector.
+The current study (Walumbwa, Peterson, Avolio, & Hartnell, 2010) addresses this question by examining the effects of leader psychological capital on follower psychological capital and follower performance, specifically within the service sector.
 The results reveal a spill-over effect with leader psychological capital promoting higher levels of follower psychological capital which, in turn, resulted in an increase in follower performance.

 Aside from the influences of positive leadership and due to the increasing importance of the service industry, the effects of service climate (or degree to which an organization promotes customer service and customer satisfaction) were also examined.
 This additional analysis revealed that when organizations have a strong service orientation, psychological capital has an even stronger bearing on performance compared to organizations with weak service climate.

-In line with the adage: a happy worker is a productive worker; the results of this study suggest that behind a happy, productive worker is a positive leader.
-So, what can organizations do to increase positivity in the workplace?
+In line with the adage “a happy worker is a productive worker,” the results of this study suggest that behind a happy, productive worker is a positive leader.
+So what can organizations do to increase positivity in the workplace?
 First, encourage leaders to model positive actions and behaviors when in contact with their direct reports.
-Additionally, talent development programs which teach leaders as well as employees to think positivity in the mist of challenging situations may be utilized.
-If in a position to hire, selecting positive candidates for leadership positions may be beneficial.
+Additionally, organizations should utilize talent development programs that teach leaders and employees to think positivity in the mist of challenging situations.
+If in a position to hire, it is beneficial to select positive candidates for leadership positions.
 Finally, organizations within the service industry should foster a strong service climate in order to quicken the effects of psychological capital.
 Service climate can be promoted by rewarding employees who exhibit excellent customer service.

 Walumbwa, F. O., Peterson, S. J., Avolio, B. J., & Hartnell, C. A. (2010).
 An investigation of the relationships among leader and follower psychological capital, service climate, and job performance.
-Personnel Psychology, 63, 937-963.
+Personnel Psychology, 63(4), 937-963.